katyukha/odoo-helper-scripts/README.md

 odoo-helper server restart
 odoo-helper server stop

+# Also there are shourtcuts for these commands:
+odoo-helper status
+odoo-helper log
+odoo-helper restart
+odoo-helper stop

 # Let's install base_tags addon into this odoo installation
 odoo-helper fetch --github katyukha/base_tags --branch master

 # Now look at custom_addons/ dir, there will be placed links to addons
 # from https://github.com/katyukha/base_tags repository
-# But repository itself is placed in downloads/ directory
+# But repository itself is placed in repositories/ directory
 # By default no branch specified when You fetch module,
 # but there are -b or --branch option which can be used to specify which branch to fetch

 # Now let's run tests for these just installed modules
 odoo-helper test --create-test-db -m base_tags -m product_tags

-# this will create test database (it will be dropt after test finishes) and
+# this will create test database (it will be dropt after test finished) and
 # run tests for modules 'base_tags' and 'product_tags'

 # If You need color output from Odoo, you may use '--use-unbuffer' option,
-# but it depends on 'expect-dev' package
+# but it depends on 'expect-dev' package.
 odoo-helper --use-unbuffer test --create-test-db -m base_tags -m product_tags

 # The one cool thing of odoo-helper script, you may not remeber paths to odoo instalation,